Source code for ae.core

 :ref:`config-files` or :ref:`config-options` of the module :mod:`ae.console`).

-to use the :mod:`python logging module <logging>` in conjunction with this module the constant :data:`LOGGING_LEVELS` is
+to use the :mod:`python logging module <logging>` in conjunction with this module, the constant :data:`LOGGING_LEVELS`

 the encoding of strings into byte-strings (to output them to the console/stdout or to file contents) can be tricky